 Working with tiles and the pipeline

-Add tiles by using the command bar and arrow keys
+Add tiles using the arrow keys

 More information: Accessibility and keyboard shortcuts